worthingtonjg/Sort2019/Blazor/Readme.md

 Don't close app yet - do next step

 ---
-Signout and show MyOrders - just says loading...
+# Signout and show MyOrders

+Just says loading...

 This is because we are not authorized